 Kelly McKee made her international debut at the junior level at the 2008 Junior Pan American Championships where Canada captured gold and it didn’t take long for people to take notice of her shot.
 Since then, she has played in two junior (2009, 2011) and three senior FINA World Championships (2015, 2017, 2019) and has proven herself to be a threat from the outside in every game she plays.

 McKee won silver with Canada at the 2015 Universiade and the 2017 FINA World League Super Final.
 She also won silver with Team Canada at the 2019 Pan Am Games in Lima, securing the team’s ticket to Tokyo 2020.
 In 2021, she was part of Canada’s fourth-place finish at the FINA World League Super Final, the team’s first competition in more than 18 months because of the COVID-19 pandemic.
+In her Olympic debut at Tokyo 2020, McKee scored three goals as Canada finished seventh.

 A Little More About Kelly